Nixohc/Simple-Electron-Template-App/readme.txt

 You have to download the files from releases, github only allows a certain amout of file size and node_modules is to large for it.

+Make sure to always use the latest version of this project

 #Extra

 If you see any typos or anything you believe is an error please let me know and I will fix it, im a fast typer.